 Caring for Trees

-As much as we need trees for shade, clean air and green beauty, trees need us for protection, water and care.
+As much as we need trees for shade, clean air and natural beauty, trees need us for protection, water and care.

 Why Do Trees Need Us?

-- Smart Placement and Proper Planting – Tree species need to be selected carefully and placed wisely so that branches don’t interfere with power lines or buildings and roots don’t impact sidewalks and roadways.
-See Planting Trees for Canopy’s step-by-step planting instructions.
+- Smart Placement and Proper Planting: Tree species need to be selected carefully and placed wisely, so that branches don’t interfere with power lines or buildings, and roots don’t impact sidewalks and roadways.
+Check out the Tree Library in order to choose the best tree.
+Also, see Planting Trees for Canopy’s step-by-step planting instructions.

-- Landscaping — Native oaks need to be surrounded by thoughtfully designed landscapes including the use of drought-tolerant plants and minimal summer water to avoid root diseases and early decline.
-Attractive bark mulch and deep-watering can help conserve water, prevent weeds and keep trees healthy in every landscape.
+- Landscaping: Native oaks need to be surrounded by thoughtfully designed landscapes, including drought-tolerant plants, and minimal water in the summer to avoid root diseases and early decline.
+Attractive bark mulch, and deep-watering can help conserve water, prevent weeds, and keep trees healthy in every landscape.
 Find more information and advice about Trees and Water and Tree Pests and Diseases.